- Dollar-cost averaging (DCA) helps us ride out market lows and enjoy the gains later.

 For instance, the S&P 500 Composite Index – a key benchmark of the US equity market, as it tracks 500 large-cap American companies – has seen a 15% drop roughly once every three and a half years, with an average length of 262 days for each decline.
 But recoveries – and often strong ones – have followed all of these downturns.

 The chart below illustrates the power of staying invested.
-In a hypothetical scenario, an investor sold off US stocks during the 2008-2009 downturn, and then tried to time the market by jumping back in again when he spotted signs of improvement.
+In a hypothetical scenario, an investor sold off US stocks during times of extreme volatility during the 2008-2009 downturn, and then tried to time the market by jumping back in again when he spotted signs of improvement.

-Missing even the 10 best days of market recovery would shave 33% off the value.
-The more missed “good” days, the greater his loss.
+Missing even the five best days of market recovery would shave 37% off the value; the more missed “good” days, the greater his loss.

 Stocks can rebound after sharp declines